Chapter 6 Hypothesis testing and introduction to linear regression

 6.3.4 Residuals vs Leverage plot

 [Note: in the residuals vs leverage plot above things look a bit weird because there are only three points.
 Why?
 Well think of the model we fitted (i.e., one with a single categorical explanatory variable).
-It looks like there is a plot up in the top right-hand corner, but actually the three points are all centered on 0 on the y-axis.
-We can’t tell much from this plot, but will use these plots more later on.]
+It also looks like there is a high leverage point in the bottom right-hand corner, but if you look more closely the three points are all centered on 0 on the y-axis (0e+00).
+It’s the very strange (rollercoaster!!) trend line, specifically what has been drawn between the first two points that has pushed the 0 on the y-axis to the bottom of our plot window (in these plots, the y-axis is normally centred on 0, similar to can be seen in the Residuals vs Fitted and Normal Q-Q plots).
+We can’t tell much from this specific plot, but will use these plots more later on.]

 6.3.5 What if data do not fulfil the model assumptions?